NEO Collegiate Entrepreneurship Landscape Assessment

 When asked to rank the value of various resources, students and alumni ranked one-on-one assistance from faculty, staff, and mentors the highest.
 This theme has important equity implications, as one’s personal network has a direct impact on access to capital and other opportunities.
 Foundation Staff sees potential in cultivating a shared mentor network composed of diverse professionals to give students from any campus equal access to individualized guidance.

-(5) Legal and Venture Capital Education and Resources
+(5) Legal and Startup Capital Education and Resources

 Participants valued the existing programming in this area and expressed a desire for more education and resources to help students develop a better understanding of raising capital and legal considerations for starting a business.